davedawkins/Sutil/public/doc/about_sutil.md

 In addition, Sutil inherits all the benefits of both Fable (F# with excellent JS interop) and F# itself.

 Sutil was heavily inspired by Svelte, and imports several of its design features, such as stores and component styling.
 Some parts of Sutil are direct ports from Svelte.

-Sutil is currently in beta, which means it's safe enough for you to play around with, but expect breaking changes.